 Again this year, the Center for Teaching Excellence is hosting “Books & Coffee” reading and discussion groups for faculty.
-Over the course of one semester, the group will meet multiple times to discuss the readings.
-Like many book clubs, participants will take turns, month to month, leading and facilitating discussion.
-And yes, we’ll always have coffee.
+Over the course of one semester, the group will meet multiple times to discuss the readings, with group members taking turns leading discussions.
+And yep, we’ll always have coffee.

 Meeting and Topic Schedule

 We will meet four times across the semester on Thursday afternoons from 3:30 - 4:30 pm.
 And we will always have coffee and snacks.

 Thursday, January 28, 3:30 - 4:30 pm | Ragsdale 301 (Lucas Room)

 Ch 1: Is Online Learning Here to Stay?

 Thursday, February 25, 3:30 - 4:30 pm | Ragsdale 301 (Lucas Room)

 Thursday, March 31, 3:30 - 4:30 pm | Ragsdale 301 (Lucas Room)

 Ch 5: Memory